-The seven (minimum) low level spikes are processed through the entire method, and the preparation and analysis must both be spread over at least three separate days, although the i.
-If there are multiple instruments that will be assigned the same LOQ, then these low-level spikes shall be distributed across all of the instruments.
+The seven (minimum) low level spikes are processed through the entire method, and the preparation and analysis must both be spread over at least three separate days, although the preparation and analysis of an individual spiked blank may be performed on the same day.

-ii.
+- i.
+If there are multiple instruments that will be assigned the same LOQ, then these low-level spikes shall be distributed across all of the instruments. - ii.
 A minimum of two (2) low level spikes prepared and analyzed on different days shall be tested on each instrument.